-Esther Kim Chang is a senior associate in the firm’s Intellectual Property Group.
+Esther Kim Chang is Of Counsel in the firm’s Intellectual Property Group.
 Ms. Chang represents high-technology and life sciences companies in trade secret and intellectual property cases and specializes in high-stakes, bet-the-company litigation.

 Ms. Chang has experience in a wide variety of high-technology and life sciences matters, including autonomous systems, smartphone technology, antibody engineering, medical devices, mobile device management, and analog and digital television technology.
 Ms. Chang has successfully managed several complex cases and was the lead trial associate for Uber in the high‑profile Waymo v.
 Uber litigation relating to the future of autonomous vehicles.
 After four days of trial, the case settled on terms that were very favorable for Uber.
 Ms. Chang was also a member of the team that successfully tried a high-profile smartphone case leading to a jury verdict of over $1 billion.

 Ms. Chang is also a registered patent attorney and is admitted to practice before the U.S. Patent and Trademark Office (PTO).